Centaurioun/microsoft-365-docs/microsoft-365/commerce/about-registration-numbers.md

 :::image type="content" source="../media/macregnum-reg-screenshot_400.png" alt-text="Screenshot of the optional registration number field.":::

-To find out the format and type of registration number issued by your country/region, see [Tax Identification Numbers](https://www.oecd.org/tax/automatic-exchange/crs-implementation-and-assistance/tax-identification-numbers/).
+To find out the format and type of registration number issued by your country/region, contact your tax authority.

 ## How do I know if my account is under review?